umar-a1i/Data-Science-Machine-Learning/README.md

 ## Image Classification

+This is an implementation of a sequential model, CNN, and Resnet50 (Pretrained model) on the classification of images of cats and dogs.

 There is a pdf file about Image Classification with keras in Python, you can find it [here](DogCatClass.ipynb_-_Colaboratory.pdf).